edgelesssys/marblerun/docs/docs/reference/coordinator.md

 * `shared` bool

-    Specifies whether this secret is shared across all marbles, or if it is unique to each marble.
+    Specifies whether this secret is shared across all marbles, or if it's unique to each marble.

 * `userDefined` bool